 If you wake up feeling fatigued and unrested or if loved ones have told you that your breathing sounds labored at night, you might have undiagnosed sleep apnea.

 While snoring is the most recognized symptom of sleep apnea, there are several other warning signs to watch out for.
 Symptoms beyond loud snoring include:

-If you are experiencing several of these symptoms regularly, you should consult with Dr. Martin to see if you have obstructive sleep apnea.
+If you are experiencing several of these symptoms regularly, we invite you to consult with Dr. Martin to see if you have obstructive sleep apnea.
 He can help you develop a treatment plan that will allow you to be well-rested again.

-Northwest Dental Services and Denture Implant Center offers several treatments for sleep apnea, and Dr. Martin can help you to select the best course of action.
-The most common treatments include:
+Northwest TMJ and Craniofacial Therapy Center offers several treatments for sleep apnea, and Dr. Martin can help you to select the best course of action.
+He also works closely with sleep physicians and surgeons in the area and can work with them to develop the most appropriate treatment plan which may include:

 Dr. Martin works closely with oral maxillofacial surgeons and can provide a combination of treatments for the best possible outcome.
 While these are only a few of many options, you can consult with Dr. Martin to determine which will work best for your specific condition.

 Suffering from sleep apnea can affect all aspects of your life beyond your sleep.
-If you or your family are concerned about your snoring, call or schedule an appointment online today at Northwest Dental Services and Denture Implant Center in Tacoma, Washington, and find the rest and relief that you crave.
+If you or your family are concerned about your snoring, or you suspect you may have sleep apnea, we invite you to call or schedule an appointment online today at Northwest TMJ and Craniofacial Therapy Center in Tacoma, Washington.